InRule/DevOpsServices/doc/InRuleCICD_WcfBehaviorExtension.md

 The InRule® irCatalog service is a Windows Communication Foundation (WCF) service application.
 It is possible to expand and modify its built-in behavior with custom behavior extension running alongside the standard WCF behavior elements.

-There are a number of **required manual web.config modifications** necessary for activating the InRule CI/CD tools on an instance of irCatalog service.
+There are a number of **required manual web.config modifications** necessary for activating the InRule DevOps tools on an instance of irCatalog service.

 - The **behaviorExtensions** section defines the element that can then be used in configuration.
 - Then, add an entry under **endpointBehaviors** and associate it with the endpoints defined for the service, using its name and **behaviorConfiguration** attributes.